Scattering phase shift in quantum mechanics on quantum computers: non-Hermitian systems and imaginary-time simulations: Numerical Test

 where $\alpha_3$ and $\beta_3$ are related to $c_3 \delta \tau$ by definition in Eq.(\ref{defAalphabeta}).
 Two qubits are used for the computation of $\sum_\alpha | \alpha \rangle $.
 One ancillary qubit is needed to block encode the $e^{ c_3 \hat{h}_3 \delta t } $ non-unitary operator into a unitary operation $U_A$ for a single time step, thus a total of $N+1$ ancillary qubits are required for $N$ time steps.
 Unlike the imaginary-time circuit in Fig.\ref{Fig:dCt2qubit}, the non-Hermitian circuit requires an extra step to handle the unitary operator $\prod_{j=1}^2 e^{ - i c_j \hat{h}_j \delta t } $.

 \end{widetext}

 The measurements on the $N+1$ ancillary qubits yields,

 Similarly, the non-interacting $C_0(t)$ can be obtained by setting $V_0=0$ in the procedure for the interacting case.
-In Fig.~\ref{Fig:dCtHiL}, we show the comparison between quantum simulator results and the exact solution using the same model parameters and one million shots.
+In Fig.~\ref{Fig:dCtHiL}, we show the comparison between quantum simulator results and the exact solution using the same model parameters and one hundred trials of 100,000 shots each.
 The exact result is obtained by solving,

 directly for the Hamiltonian in Eq.(\ref{HiLtwoqubit}).
 We see that the agreement extends to around 15 time steps in the real part, and about 10 steps in the imaginary part.
 This is much better than the 2-qubit case for imaginary-time evolution under the same conditions.
 The reason is simply that the non-Hermitian circuit requires fewer ancillary qubits than in the imaginary-time circuit.